Concentration and Moment Inequalities for Polynomials of Independent Random Variables: Counting Lemma

 \section{Counting Lemma}

+In this section we consider labeled hypergraphs in ${\cal S}_2(k,\ell)$ for fixed parameters $\eta, q$ and $\Gamma$.
 We use $C_1,\ldots,C_c$ to denote the set of vertices in the connected components of a labeled hypergraph.
 We use $\ell_1,\ldots,\ell_c$ and $k_1,\ldots,k_c$ to denote the number of vertices and hyperedges in those connected components.
 We will freely use the following elementary facts: \begin{enumerate} \item $\eta \le \ell_i \le \eta k_i / 2$ where the lower bound follows from the fact that each connected component has at least one hyperedge and the upper bound follows from the fact that each vertex has degree at least two; \item $\eta c \le \ell \le \eta k/2$ (these inequalities are obtained by summing up the above inequalities over all connected components); \item $1 \le c \le k/2$, the lower bound is obvious and the upper bound follows from the previous inequality. \end{enumerate}

 In two of the auxiliary lemmas below we will use the classical Gibbs inequality which states that for two arbitrary discrete probability distributions $p_1,\dots,p_n$ and $q_1,\dots,q_n$ with strictly positive $p_i,q_i$ the following inequality holds